Takeda Shingen: Name

 In February 1559 Harunobu chose to live a pabbajja life as a Buddhist novitiate and received a dharma name, Shingen (信玄), from his Buddhist master.
 The kanji of "Shingen" can also be pronounced as "Nobuharu", which is the inversion of his official name, Harunobu.
-In ancient times, such religious names of recognized Japanese aristocrats would be read in "on'yomi" (音読み), the Chinese-style pronunciation, instead of "kun'yomi" (訓読み), the indigenous Japanese pronunciation.
-Although widely known by the dharma name, Takeda Shingen's formal name remained Harunobu throughout the rest of his life.
+In ancient times, such religious names of recognized Japanese aristocrats used the on'yomi Chinese-style pronunciation, instead of kun'yomi, the indigenous Japanese pronunciation.
+Although widely known by his dharma name, Takeda Shingen's formal name remained Harunobu throughout the rest of his life.

 Shingen is sometimes referred to as "The Tiger of Kai" (甲斐の虎) for his martial prowess on the battlefield.
-His primary rival, Uesugi Kenshin (上杉謙信), was often called "The Dragon of Echigo" (越後の龍) or also "The Tiger of Echigo" (越後の虎).
+His primary rival, Uesugi Kenshin (上杉謙信), was often called "The Dragon of Echigo" (越後の龍) or "The Tiger of Echigo" (越後の虎).

-"These two seemed to have enjoyed meeting in battle."
 They fought several times at Kawanakajima.

 Early life and rise

-Takeda Shingen was the first-born son of Takeda Nobutora (武田信虎), leader of the Takeda clan, and daimyō of the province of Kai.
+Takeda Shingen was the first-born son of Takeda Nobutora (武田信虎), leader of the Takeda clan, and daimyo of the province of Kai.
 He had been an accomplished poet in his youth.
-He assisted his father with the older relatives and vassals of the Takeda clan, and became quite a valuable addition to the clan at a fairly young age.
+He assisted his father with the older relatives and vassals of the Takeda clan, and became a valuable addition to the clan at a fairly young age.
 In 1536, at the age of 15, he was instrumental in helping his father win the Battle of Un no Kuchi.

 At some point in his life after his "coming of age" ceremony, the young man decided to rebel against his father, Takeda Nobutora.
-He finally succeeded in 1540, successfully taking control of the clan.
-Events regarding this change of leadership are not entirely clear, but it is thought that Nobutora had planned to name the second son, Nobushige, as his heir instead of Shingen.
-The end result was a miserable retirement that was forced upon him by Shingen and his supporters: he was sent to Suruga Province, on the southern border of Kai, to be kept in custody under the scrutiny of the Imagawa clan, led by his son-in-law Imagawa Yoshimoto (今川義元), the daimyō of Suruga.
+He succeeded in 1540, successfully taking control of the clan.
+Events regarding this change of leadership are not entirely clear, but it is thought that Nobutora had planned to name his second son, Nobushige, as his heir instead of Shingen.
+The result was a miserable retirement that was forced upon him by Shingen and his supporters: he was sent to Suruga Province, on the southern border of Kai, to be kept in custody under the scrutiny of the Imagawa clan, led by his son-in-law Imagawa Yoshimoto (今川義元), the daimyo of Suruga.
 For their help in this bloodless coup, an alliance was formed between the Imagawa and the Takeda clans.